How to find the routing number on a check

 June 6, 2023 3 min read

 A routing number is a key element in all sorts of banking transactions.
-It tells banks where the money should go or come from during a transaction.
+Along with an account number, it tells banks where the money should go or come from during a transaction.

 - A routing number is needed for transactions involving checks, automated payments and direct deposits.

-A routing number is a nine-digit string of numbers that functions as a bank’s identifier or ID number.
-The American Banking Association created the system in 1910 and assigns the numbers to financial institutions.
-Routing numbers are only used in the U.S., but other countries might have number systems of their own that serve the same purpose.
+A routing number is a nine-digit set of numbers that functions as a bank’s or credit union’s identifier or ID number.
+The American Bankers Association (ABA) assigns routing numbers to financial institutions with Federal Reserve bank accounts.

-The routing number is the first of three groups of numbers in the bottom left-hand corner of a check.
+The routing number on a check is the first group of numbers in the bottom left corner.
+It should be nine digits long.
 The second set of numbers is the checking account number, and the third set of numbers is the check number.

-There are a few ways you can find your routing number if you don’t have checks:
+There are a few ways you can find your routing number if you don’t have a checkbook: